Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 **NOTE THAT THIS PAGE HAS DIAGRAMS THAT ARE BEST VISIBLE IN LIGHT MODE**

 ## Topics Covered
-1. What is a distributed system?
+1. What is a flipped mode course?
-2. What is time and space complexity?
+2. What is a distributed system?

-C, C++, Java, Python

-virtual lab
+3. Motivations for a distributed system
+4. Coupling
+5. Parallel Systems
+6. UMA (Uniform Memory Access) Model
+7. Omega Network (An example of UMA)

-## What is a flipped mode course?
+### What is a flipped mode course?
 A course where there is content from a course ware and a live lecture

 the events